Restore 64

 Supported Packers 370+ signatures

 Restore 64 recognizes 370+ C64 packing, crunching, linking, and protection signatures.
 When a packed PRG is detected, the built-in 6502 emulator runs the decompression stub and captures the depacked binary for analysis.
+Multi-stage packing — files crunched twice or more — is handled automatically: the emulator simply keeps going until the original program surfaces.

 Packers & Crunchers 284